 Since ICC World Cup Cricket 2011 is to be hosted by India, Bangladesh and Sri Lanka, and Mumbai has been selected to host the final, it was decided to redevelop the Wankhede Stadium to suit the modern facilities and comfort of spectators.

 The Managing Committee invited presentations from reputed Architects and shortlisted M/s.
 Shashi Prabhu & Associates and M/s.
 P.K.
 Das & Associates to jointly draw up a project for the redevelopment of the Wankhede Stadium.
 While redeveloping the Stadium, major changes will be at the North end and the South end and association emphasis to provide better facilities to the spectators in terms of bucket seating, large number of toilets and food courts.

-While MCA undertake the redevelopment of Wankhede Stadium, the ground will not be available for domestic and international cricket till February 2011.
+While MCA undertook the redevelopment of Wankhede Stadium, the ground was not available for domestic and international cricket till February 2011.
 In order to ensure that MCA do not miss out the turn of Test and ODI matches and also to develop a healthy working relationship with the Cricket Club of India.